-- The Central Water District (CWD) is continuing its efforts to install a new well that will ensure water resilience for the current and future needs of CWD. - CWD customers continue to demonstrate commitment to ongoing conservation efforts with an astonishing reduction in pumping of 271-acre feet in the last 14 years.
-Currently pumping is at 357-acre feet for the last 12 months. - CWD received over 60 inches of rainfall in the last rainfall water year; this has greatly assisted in lower usage by Central Water District customers and helped in the groundwater basin recovery efforts. - In addition, CWD has been upgrading older water meters with the newest meter technology.
+- The District is continuing its efforts in installing a new well that will ensure water resilience for the current and future needs of the District. - The District customers continue to demonstrate commitment to ongoing conservation efforts with an astonishing reduction in pumping of 271 acre feet in the last 14 years.
+Currently pumping is at 357 acre feet for the last 12months.
+(October 2022 -September 2023)

+- The District received over 60 inches of rainfall in the last rainfall water year; this has greatly assisted in lower usage by Central Water District customers and helped in the groundwater basin recovery efforts. - In addition the District has been upgrading older water meters with the newest meter technology.
 Currently 12% of the meters have been upgraded with advanced metering technology.
-The new meters allow the customers to view hourly usage history, set up leak detection alerts, and receive high bill notifications.
+The new meters allow the customers to view hourly usage history, setup leak detection alerts and high bill notifications.